 Because our shadow human body is in the underworld or free and roaming the dream planes, the mystical connections between our light or dark soul and our animal soul has an evolution that started long ago from the past and its past lives.
 That is the simple explanation.

-I then did the final ceremony with my apprentice to call both the Bobcat clan in and the Coyote clan who live close to us, to assist me in catching this raccoon, and I also said some intentional prayers asking the Ancestral bobcat and coyote clan ancestors to help as well.
+I then did the final ceremony with my apprentice to call both the Bobcat clan in and the Coyote clan who live close to us, to assist me in catching this raccoon (which the demonic animal wolf soul is now trapped within).
+I also said some intentional prayers asking the Ancestral bobcat and coyote clan ancestors to help as well.
 We left the ancestors and the bobcats and coyotes, all five of the chickens which had been killed at “Midwinter” as an offering.
-And for them to guard the remaining goats and chickens and honoring them for helping us.
+We did not kill the chickens, the werewolf did.
+We asked bobcat and coyotes to guard the remaining goats and chickens and honor them for helping us.
 It took three days – but finally the bobcats and coyotes came and took all the dead chickens.

 Lycan was an ancient Greek human who can shape shift into their animal soul (animism), lycan is a dark term, meaning werewolf, one whose soul has gone into killing but not having paid the karma by suffering themselves.